 38 Referral Marketing Statistics that Will Make You Want to Start a RAF Program Tomorrow

-If you’re not yet leveraging the power of word of mouth marketing, here are some referral marketing statistics that will change your mind and make you want to implement a Refer a Friend program tomorrow.
+If you’re not yet leveraging the power of word of mouth marketing, here are some referral marketing statistics that will change your mind and make you want to implement a refer a friend program tomorrow.

 “One customer, well taken care of, could be more valuable than $10,000 worth of advertising.” – Jim Rohn

-Referral Program is a bigger deal than some companies may realize.
+Referral programs are a bigger deal than some companies may realize.
 Every day, billions of recommendations happen just because someone likes a product or a service and tells someone, who then tells someone else, who in turn tells someone else–it’s human nature to talk about things we like.
 Chances are your satisfied customers are talking about your brand right now, but are you giving their advocacy the attention it deserves?
 These referral marketing statistics will help you evaluate where you stand.

-To discover how to implement a truly optimized Refer a Friend program, don’t miss out on our white paper, The Step-by-Step Guide for a Powerful Referral Program!
+To discover how to implement a truly optimized refer a friend program, don’t miss out on our white paper, The Step-by-Step Guide for a Powerful Referral Program.